BuiltByWorthy/Python_StrongPasswordDetection/README.md

 Uses regular expressions to make sure that a password is strong.

 # Task Instructions
-Write a function that uses regular expressions to make sure the password string it is passed is strong.
+Write a function that uses regular expressions to make sure the given password string is strong.

 A strong password is defined as one that is:
 * At least eight characters long.